Half square triangles (HSTs) are used in many quilt block patterns. They expand your design options. Make your quilting dynamic with HSTs!

 You want your designs to be facing in the proper direction within the triangle unit.

-To ensure this, correctly orient the fabric square with the design on the cutting mat for all of the HSTs you want to make.
+To ensure this, correctly orient the print fabric square on your cutting mat.

 Place the second square of fabric on top of the first squares.

 For half of the HSTs that you want to make, draw the diagonal line in one direction.

 For the other half of the HSTs you want to make, draw the line in the opposite direction.